KonstantinVanov/Article-Assistant--RAG-Telegram-Bot/ADD FEEDBACK/INSTRUCTION.md

 ## If you find any error in the instructions or during installation, please be sure to report it.
 We will try to fix it as soon as possible.
 <a href="https://t.me/Konstantin_vanov">@Konstantin_vanov</a>

+## Install
+To view statistics, install DB Browser for SQLite

 ## 📁 Files Modified

 ### 1. **Core Configuration** (`bot_config.py`)